Plarium buys Finland’s mobile studio Futureplay to expand into casual games

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Plarium has 390 million midcore mobile and PC game players, and now it is expanding into casual games with an agreement to buy Finland’s Futureplay.
+Plarium’s games have 390 million midcore mobile and PC players, and now it is expanding into the casual sector with an agreement to buy Finland’s Futureplay.
+The companies didn’t disclose the price.

-The price wasn’t disclosed.
-Helsinki-based Futureplay has made games such as Merge Gardens, Battlelands Royale, and Idle Farming Empire.
+The Helsinki-based Futureplay has made games such as Merge Gardens, Battlelands Royale, and Idle Farming Empire.
 The deal is expected to close at the end of August.

-Aviram Steinhart, CEO of Tel Aviv, Israel-based Plarium, said in an email to GamesBeat that the acquisition is a strong addition to the company’s portfolio of studios and it will help diversify the company’s pipeline of games.
+Aviram Steinhart, the CEO of Tel Aviv, Israel-based Plarium, said in an email to GamesBeat that the acquisition is a strong addition to the company’s portfolio of studios and that it will help diversify the company’s pipeline of games.

-“What we have found in Futureplay is a group of impressively talented and experienced developers that share a similar vision to ours in a segment that is complementary to ours,” said Steinhart.
-“Plarium’s decade of experience in the mid-core games and Futureplay’s innate understanding of casual games will blend well together.
+“What we have found in Futureplay is a group of impressively talented and experienced developers that share a similar vision to ours in a segment that is complementary to ours,” Steinhart said.
+“Plarium’s decade of experience in the midcore games [sector] and Futureplay’s innate understanding of casual games, will blend well together.
 We will be able to combine different areas of expertise, strengths, and fortes to introduce new games to our respective fanbases.”

 Webinar